Young Cook Islanders gain job skills while helping protect threatened bird

 The government is supporting an effort to remove the invasive birds, but the other pressures on their habitat, including logging, remain.
 So we partnered with the island’s communities to protect more than 4,500 acres of forest.
 The local people agreed to monitor the area, enforcing regulations and preventing cutting of the trees that the birds nest in.

 In exchange, Seacology made a grant to retrofit a school building and buy equipment for a skilled-trades workshop.
 Using these new tools, local youth can learn valuable skills, opening a path to careers as carpenters, electricians, mechanics, and more.
-Local leaders hope that developing a well-trained young workforce will bolster the local economy, which has been hard hit by economic downtowns and devastating storms.
+Local leaders hope that developing a well-trained young workforce will bolster the local economy, which has been hard hit by economic downturns and devastating storms.
 With marketable skills, youth can stay on the island, rather than having to leave to look for opportunities elsewhere.

 Though the Cook Islands has so far avoided the COVID-19 pandemic by implementing severe travel restrictions, the official opening ceremony for the new school has been postponed out of an abundance of caution.
 That hasn’t stopped the facilities from being put to use, though.
 Earlier this year, 20 students completed a carpentry course in their new workshop and attained certification through the New Zealand government (the Cook Islands is an autonomous state politically associated with New Zealand).
 The graduates demonstrated their new craft by producing wooden stools and donating them to elderly community members.